mkiki254/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Task 5: Creating a script that lists all local and environment variables and functions Task 6: Creating a script that creates a new local variable Task 7: Creating a script that creates a new global variable
+Task 5: Creating a script that lists all local and environment variables and functions Task 6: Creating a script that creates a new local variable Task 7: Creating a script that creates a new global variable Task 8: Adding 128 to a globally stored variable